fiso64/MusicbeeExplore/README.md

 # MusicbeeExplore

 MusicbeeExplore is a plugin for MusicBee that allows users to browse MusicBrainz or Discogs in the player.
-It is intended to be a replacement for the "More Albums" section in the music explorer view by fetching albums from more comprehensive sources and allowing you to play the songs in their entirety, rather than just a preview.
+It is intended to be a replacement for the "More Albums" section in the music explorer view by fetching albums from more comprehensive sources and allowing you to play the songs in full, rather than just a preview.
 Implemented in a very hacky way since the MusicBee API does not support modifying the music explorer view (please see the known issues section).

 ## Features